Update your device to iOS 9.3

 Whenever you change your Apple ID, remember to update the features and services that you use with Apple ID, so that each one is using your updated Apple ID.

-Learn more if you don't need to sign out of your previous Apple ID and instead need to sign out of someone else's Apple ID on your device.
+If you don't need to sign out of your previous Apple ID but want to sign out of someone else's Apple ID on your device, follow these steps to turn off Find My iPhone Activation Lock.